Co-Chairperson, Pilbara Region - Board of Directors, Chairperson - Pilbara Regional Committee

 Natalie is a Nyiyaparli woman from the central Pilbara region who is well known in the community for her leadership capacity.

 Natalie represents her community on the board of the Gumula Aboriginal Corporation, Gumula Enterprises Pty Ltd, Meta Maya Aboriginal Corporation as well as being the representative for Yamatji Marlpa Aboriginal Corporation (YMAC) as a Director of Pilbara Solar Pty Ltd.

 Natalie enjoys camping on country and spending quality time with her grandchildren.
 Her aspirations for the future include improvements in health, education and economic opportunities for Aboriginal people.
 She also would like to see the recognition of culture and a strong future for all.

 Natalie is the YMAC Co-Chairperson – Pilbara Regional Committee.

-Deputy Co-Chairperson - Board of Directors, Deputy Chairperson - Pilbara Regional Committee
+Deputy Co-Chairperson, Pilbara Region - Board of Directors, Deputy Chairperson - Pilbara Regional Committee

 Mrs Eaton is a Njamal woman from the eastern Pilbara region and in 2009 was named NAIDOC’s female elder of the year.